zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 Add a new step to your workflow which will deploy to Heroku.
 You should be able to find an existing action to do this for you.
 As with the publish step, make sure this only runs on the main branch.

 ### (Stretch goal) Healthcheck
-Sometimes the build, tests and deployment will all succeed, howevever the app won't actually run.
+Sometimes the build, tests and deployment will all succeed, however the app won't actually run.
 In this case it can be useful if your workflow can tell you if this has happened.
 Modify your workflow so that it does a healthcheck.

 As part of this it can be useful to add a healthcheck endpoint to the app, see https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-5.0 for how to do this.